matthewjchin/baseballstats/README.md

 <br>

 Over the course of time, this repository will contain code regarding prediction models, statistical analysis, player profiles, and data visualization of certain key components of Sabermetrics.
+The visualizations were used with the pyplot package in the matplotlib library.

 <br>
 <h2>Notable Examples</h2>
 <br>

-[Buster Posey](https://www.mlb.com/player/buster-posey-457763), former catcher of the San Francisco Giants (2009-2019, 2021), has been used in examples of data visualization.
+[Buster Posey](https://www.mlb.com/player/buster-posey-457763), former catcher and first baseman of the San Francisco Giants (2009-2019, 2021), has been used in examples of data visualization.
 A three-time World Series Champion, seven-time All-Star and five-time Silver Slugger, some of his statistics have been and will be used as part of a small sample of one of the greatest catchers of all time.

 <br>